publiclab/image-sequencer/README.md

 ## Installation

-This library works in the browser, in Node, and on the commandline (CLI), which we think is great.
+This library works in the browser, in Node, and on the command line (CLI), which we think is great.

 ### Unix based platforms
-You can setup a local environment to test the UI with `sudo npm setup` followed by `npm start`
+You can set up a local environment to test the UI with `sudo npm setup` followed by `npm start`

 ### Windows
-Our npm scripts do not support windows shells, please run the following snippet in powershell.
+Our npm scripts do not support windows shells, please run the following snippet in PowerShell.
 ```powershell
 npm i ; npm i -g grunt grunt-cli ; grunt serve
 ```